MQasim-Zafar/Business-Data-Analyst-Portfolio/README.md

 In today’s competitive business landscape, data-driven decision-making is crucial.
 This portfolio showcases practical analytics projects designed to answer specific business questions and help:

-Understand customer behavior and preferences

-Forecast sales trends and demand

-Predict customer churn and improve retention

-Build recommendation systems to boost sales
+understand customer behavior and preferences, forecast sales trends and demand, predict customer churn and improve retention, and build recommendation systems to boost sales

-Analyze customer sentiment from reviews to enhance product and service quality

 Each project demonstrates a blend of data wrangling, visualization, machine learning, and business insight using publicly available datasets relevant to e-commerce and retail.